SynoCommunity/spksrc/README.rst

    # If running on macOS:
    docker run -it -v $(pwd):/spksrc -e TAR_CMD="fakeroot tar" synocommunity/spksrc /bin/bash

-5. From there, follow the instructions in the `Developers HOW-TO`_.
+5. From there, follow the instructions in the `Developers HOW TO`_.

 Virtual machine
 ^^^^^^^^^^^^^^^